christine-iyer/pairedHW/README.md

 <details>
 <summary>
-Create a function addSthat accepts one input and adds an "s" to it.</summary>
+Create a function addS that accepts one input and adds an "s" to it.</summary>

 ```
 function addS (word){